dhruv456/JobHuntGo/README.md

 # JobHuntGo

-Its a job hunt web-app built using React
+Its a job hunt web-app built using React.
+We connects recruter to professionals